 Special Annual Liturgies

+We gather as a University community to welcome all new students and their families to campus and to call upon the Holy Spirit’s blessing as we embark on another year of study.
 The Mass of the Holy Spirit is a long standing tradition at Catholic colleges and universities.
 Originating in the Middle Ages with the founding of the great European universities, this special Mass continues to commemorate the opening of the academic year.
-Students, faculty, and staff of Dominican University gather annually as a community of faith to call upon the Holy Spirit’s blessing on our shared pursuit of truth, wisdom, and love.
+All students, families, staff, and faculty are welcome and encouraged to attend!

 Family Weekend Mass

-All students, their families, and guests are invited to worship together during the University-sponsored Family Weekends.
+All students, their families, and guests are invited to worship together during the University-sponsored Homecoming & Family Weekend.
 Brunch in the Social Hall will follow for those students and families who have reserved tickets.
-(Note: There will be no7:00 p.m.
+(Note: There will be no 7:00 p.m.
 Sunday evening Mass in Rosary Chapel during Family Weekend.)

 Dominican University remembers the deceased members of the university community from the previous year at the annual Memorial Mass in Rosary Chapel.
 The names of the deceased are included in the Book of Remembrance and are remembered in all of the Masses celebrated in Rosary Chapel during the month of November.
 The Memorial Mass is followed by a brunch hosted by Alumnae/i Relations.